mit-rss/intro_to_ros/README.md

 **Publish rate:** 20hz
 ### Commit Specification
 1. Again, take a screenshot of ***rqt_graph*** showing your nodes running, named it `open_space_rqt.png`, and save it in `ros_exercises/rqt`.
-2. Again, push your code, the screenshot, and any supporting files with a appropriate commit message.
+2. Again, push your code, the screenshot, and any supporting files with an appropriate commit message.

 **If you are failing this test make sure you have these files in your ```ros_exercises``` directory**:

 - ```rqt/open_space_rqt.png```

 Note: Test case #4 and onward will still not pass.
-You will need move onto Question 5 to pass the next test case.
+You will need to finish Question 5 to pass the next test case.

 ## Question 5: Create a custom Message and Publish it
 The publisher from the previous exercise was publishing two related pieces of data on two separate topics (***open_space/angle*** and ***open_space/distance***).
 In this exercise, we ask you to create a custom message that encapsulates the two pieces of data, the same way the LaserScan message type combines multiple pieces of data, and name your custom message file `OpenSpace.msg`.
 After creating and compiling your custom message, modify the publisher from the previous exercise to publish this message type on the topic ***open_space***.
-Hint: Don't forget to modify your `CMakeLists.txt` and `package.xml` files.
+Hint: You will need to make a separate package for your custom messages since custom messages require cmake to compile.
+Don't forget to modify your `CMakeLists.txt` and `package.xml` files.

 **Important:** For grading purposes, it is required that your ***angle*** field be specified **BEFORE** your ***distance*** field.
-When creating your messages, you will be completely in charge of what your message specification looks like, so be aware that this is just a somewhat arbitrary requirement of the autograding system.
+When creating your messages, you will be completely in charge of what your message specification looks like, so be aware that this is just a somewhat arbitrary requirement of the auto-grading system.

 ### Commit Specification
-1. Commit your modified code, config/meta files, and your custom message file as well any supporting files.
+1. Commit your modified code, config/meta files, and your custom message file as well as any supporting files.

 ## Question 6: Using launch files
-If you have been running your publisher(s), subscriber(s), and roscore separately using the rosrun command, there’s a more organized way to run multiple nodes at same time with one command.
+If you have been running your publisher(s), subscriber(s), and roscore separately using the rosrun command, there’s a more organized way to run multiple nodes at the same time with one command.

-In this exercise, we ask you to write a single launch file called `my_first_launch.launch` containing all 4 python files that you have written thus far.
+In this exercise, we ask you to write a single launch file called `my_first_launch.launch.xml` containing all 4 python files that you have written thus far.

 ### Commit Specification
 1. Commit your launch file.
 It should be inside a directory called `launch` within your package.

 ## Question 7: Use ROS parameters
 When writing the last publisher (***fake_scan_publisher***), you had a couple of variables with default values including angle_min, angle_max, range_min, range_max, etc. With the current setup, if you want to change the value of one of those variables you will have to edit the Python code.
 For hundreds of lines of code, finding where each of such variables is defined can be tedious.
 The rosparam server provides a way to set those parameters on the terminal when running your program and in launch or config files.
-You task here is to parameterize the following variables from the last two nodes.
+Your task here is to parameterize the following variables from the last two nodes.

 **Note:** Your node should be able to start (e.g. via `ros2 run`) even if not all of these parameters have been set.
 If a parameter has not been set, your node should default to using the values given in the previous question.
 This [link](https://roboticsbackend.com/rclpy-params-tutorial-get-set-ros2-params-with-python/) may be helpful.
 This way of falling back to hard-coded defaults can still be useful, especially in cases where a sensible default for a parameter is known and changes would only have to be made rarely.